Q. Do you have both fall and spring application cycles? A. No. We accept students to begin in the fall only.

 Q. What are requirements for the Statement of Purpose?
 A. The statement of purpose should not exceed two double-spaced pages in 12 point font.
 Applicants should avoid excessive personal anecdotes and offer a clear sense of their training in national literature(s) and comparative and theoretical approaches.
 While a precise account of their intended specialization is not necessary, it should describe their area(s) of scholarly interest, and the critical questions and/or conversations that inform their interest in pursuing the masters or doctoral degree.
 Finally, applicants should address their particular reasons for wanting to work within the Department of Comparative Literature at New York University.

 Q. What are requirements for the Writing Sample?
-A. The Writing Sample should be an academic paper (e.g., term paper or published article) of about 12-15 pgs double spaced.
+A. The Writing Sample should be an academic paper (e.g., term paper or published article) of about 12-15 pages double-spaced.
 The paper must be in English, and should demonstrate your best work.
 It need not demonstrate a comparative approach but may focus on a single national literature, or upon a critical/theoretical issue.
+If you choose to submit part of a chapter from a longer work (such as a thesis), please include a brief introductory note to provide context for the sample.
+Please do not submit a full chapter if it exceeds the page count indicated above.

 Q. How many languages do I need to be accepted into the program?
 A. All students must be proficient in English to enter the program.
 A demonstrated reading proficiency in one foreign language is necessary.
 A demonstrated reading proficiency in a second foreign language is highly recommended.

-Q. How many foreign languages do I need to earn the Ph.D.?
-A. Demonstrated reading proficiency is required in three foreign languages (modern or ancient).
-Three courses in a non-literary discipline may be substituted for the third foreign language with the approval of the Director of Graduate Studies.
+Q. How many languages do I need to earn the Ph.D.?
+A. Demonstrated reading proficiency is required in three non-English languages (modern or ancient).
+Three courses in a non-literary discipline may be substituted for the third language with the approval of the Director of Graduate Studies.
 Reading proficiency can be demonstrated through any of the following methods:

 - Be a native speaker in the language.